Comets are defined as icy bodies of frozen gases, rocks and dust left over from the formation of the solar system about 4.6 billion years ago.

 Tails(opens in new tab)

-Astronomers classify comets based on the durations of their orbits around the sun.
-Short-period comets need roughly 200 years or less to complete one orbit, long-period comets take more than 200 years, and single-apparition comets are not bound to the sun (opens in new tab), on orbits that take them out of the solar system, according to NASA.
+Astronomers classify comets based on the duration of their orbits around the sun.
+Short-period comets need roughly 200 years or less to complete one orbit, long-period comets take more than 200 years, and single-apparition comets are not bound to the sun (opens in new tab), on orbits that take them out of the solar system.
 Recently, scientists have also discovered comets in the main asteroid belt — these main-belt comets might be a key source of water for the inner terrestrial planets.

 Comets are generally named after their discoverer.
 For example, comet Shoemaker-Levy 9 got its name because it was the ninth short-periodic comet discovered by Eugene and Carolyn Shoemaker and David Levy.
 Spacecraft have proven very effective at spotting comets as well, so the names of many comets incorporate the names of missions such as SOHO or WISE.

 Comets through history

 In antiquity, comets inspired both awe and alarm, "hairy stars" resembling fiery swords that appeared unpredictably in the sky.
 Often, comets seemed to be omens of doom — the most ancient known mythology, the Babylonian "Epic of Gilgamesh (opens in new tab)," described fire, brimstone, and flood with the arrival of a comet, and the Roman emperor Nero (opens in new tab) saved himself from the "curse of the comet" by having all possible successors to his throne executed.
 This fear was not just limited to the distant past — in 1910, people in Chicago sealed their windows to protect themselves from what they thought was the comet's poisonous tail.